 - The creative industry sector contributes more than a quarter of a billion pounds to the UK every day and added 80,000 jobs in 2018.

 - Research by Innovative Finance predicts the fintech sector will exceed 100,000 employees by 2030, creating 30,000 new jobs, while the number of companies will more than double to 3,300.

 If you’re considering joining the UK recruitment industry…

 If you are were considering launching your own recruitment business, now is the time to do it.
 Advances in digitalisation and a more dynamic UK job market is making it easier and more accessible than ever to set up a business.
-72% of the UK’s recruitment business were registered as active in 2010.

 With the predictions of another wave of new agencies launching this year, the competition will get stiffer.
 Luckily, to combat this, the amount of resources and support available to help you has also increased – and it’s the smart recruitment agencies who will take advantage of these.